simon-smart88/disagapp/inst/shiny/modules/resp_example.md

-### **Module: Example datasets**

-* This module loads example datasets.
+### **Module:** ***Example datasets***

+**BACKGROUND**

+This module loads example response data.
+Three datasets are available: Malaria in Madagascar, Leukemia in New York State and Lip cancer in Scotland.

+**IMPLEMENTATION**

+- The leukemia and lip cancer datasets are loaded from `{SpatialEpi}`.

-* Select a dataset from the list of options and click "Load data".
+- Select a dataset from the list of options and click *Load data*.

-* If you select the Malaria in Madagascar dataset, you can also use the Upload covariates and Upload aggregation modules to load example data to use in your analysis.
+- If you select the *Malaria in Madagascar* dataset, you will be presented with an option to also load example covariates and aggregation data to use in your analysis, or you load these manually in the *Upload covariates* and *Upload aggregation* modules.